haarer/toolchain68k/README.md

 # Building and Installing of the Toolchain
 Set the wanted target architecture by passing it to the build script as second parameter.
 In order to change or add target specific build options, see the arm-none-eabi target in the script how to do this.
 ```
-bash buildtoolchain linux m68k-elf
+bash buildtoolchain.sh linux m68k-elf
 ```

 The script obtains the sources, unpacks them and builds the tools of the toolchain.

 The progress of the build is written to a logfile: ```buildlog.txt```

-Note that the toolchain script does not installs the toolchain, it always creates platformio toolchain packages.
+Note that the toolchain script does not install the toolchain, it always creates platformio toolchain packages.

 # Testing the Toolchain
 Add the path to the binaries and run gcc